sdsc/cluster-guide/quickstart/README.md

 What you will need:

-- frontend
+- Frontend Machine
-- one or more nodes
+- One or more nodes
-- switch
+- Switch
-- internet connection
+- Internet Connection
-- CD/DVD media
+- CD and/or DVD Media
-- CD/DVD burner
+- CD/DVD Burner
-- necessary wires for power and connection to internet and switch
+- Necessary cables for power and connection to Internet and Switch

-In this documentation you will learn how to install the latest version of Rocks while building your Front End and its nodes..
-While doing this you will create the roll distrobution for your nodes on your Front End.
+In this documentation you will learn how to install the latest version of Rocks while building your Front End and its nodes.
+While doing this you will create the roll distribution for your nodes on your Front End.
 This process is briefly shown in the below flow chart.

 ### Install your Front End